 1. Roast (bake)

 Preheat to 475°F (245°C).
 Line multiple sheet pans.
 Roast whole peppers/eggplants 25–35 min, turning, until peppers are blistered and eggplants collapsed.
-Expect 2–3 oven batches. roasted peppers for ajvar
+Expect 2–3 oven batches.
+How to Make Ajvar: Roasted Red Pepper Spread (Large Yield)

 2. Steam & peel